ozdemirberkay/human-detection-yolov8/README.md

 # Human Detection from Images Using YOLOv8

-This project uses the YOLOv8 model to detect humans in images.
+This project uses the YOLOv8 model, trained on a custom dataset, to detect humans in images.

 ## Dataset